adrido/minetest-mapper-cpp/doc/manual.rst

 -----------------------------

-    When minetestmapper needs a colors file (colors.txt, heightmap-nodes.txt and heightmap-colors.txt), it will search for in a few predefined locations, which depend on your system and the way minetestmapper was built.
-In general, the following locations can be searched:
+    When minetestmapper needs a colors file (colors.txt, heightmap-nodes.txt and heightmap-colors.txt), it will search for it in a few predefined locations, which depend on the system it was built for, and the way minetestmapper was built.
+    In general, the following locations can be searched (ordered from most preferred to least preferred):

+    In order to find out exactly where a specific copy of minetestmapper did look for its files, use the option ``--verbose-search-colors=2``,

+    * The file specified on the command line.
+If a colors file of the appropriate type was specified on the command-line, that file is used and no further locations are searched, even if it does not exist, or cannot be found.

     * The directory of the world being mapped

-    * The directory two levels up from the directory of the world being mapped, (i.e. the global minetest configuration directory) provided that that directory contains a file 'minetest.conf'
+    * The directory two levels up from the directory of the world being mapped (which would be the minetest configuration directory), provided that that directory contains a file 'minetest.conf'

-    * The user's private minetest directory (``$HOME/.minetest``) - if the environment variable ``$HOME`` exists.
+    * The user's private minetest directory (``$HOME/.minetest``) - if the environment variable ``$HOME`` exists. (it would probably be called ``%HOME%`` on Windows).

+      NOTE: on Windows, it would be more sensible to use ``%USERPROFILE%``, and search another subdirectory than ``.minetest``.
+Please advise me about a suitable directory to search - if at all (I am not a Windows user - I don't even own a copy of Windows...).

+    * On Windows only: if minetestmapper can determine its own location, which would have one of the following formats:

+	``<path-with-drive>\bin\minetestmapper.exe``

+	``<path-with-drive>\minetestmapper.exe``

+      It searches the following directories:

+      * The directory ``<path-with-drive>\colors\``

+      * The directory ``<path-with-drive>\``

+      I.e.: if the last directory is '``bin``' (or '``BIN``', etc.), then that part is removed from the path, and then the resulting path, with and without '``colors``' appended, is searched.

     * The system directory corresponding to the location where minetestmapper is installed.
 Usually, this would be ``/usr/share/games/minetestmapper/`` or ``/usr/local/share/games/minetestmapper/``.
+This location was configured at *compile time*: moving minetestmapper around will not affect the search location.

     * For compatibility, in the current directory as a last resort.
       This causes a warning message to be printed.

-    If the location of a colors file was specified using the appropriate option on the command-line, no further locations are searched for that type of colors file.

-    In order to find out exactly where a specific copy of minetestmapper searched its files, use the option ``--verbose-search-colors=2``,

 More Information
 ================